centrifuge/centrifuge-chain/docs/runtime-upgrade.md

     ```sh
     DOCKER_ONBOARD=true PARA_DOCKER_IMAGE_TAG=<DOCKER_TAG> PARA_CHAIN_SPEC=centrifuge-local ./scripts/init.sh onboard-parachain
     ```
-    After 2 minuts you should see block production in the **parachain**
+    After 2 minutes you should see block production in the **parachain**

 1. Open the Github **release** section and find the release/runtime you want to test.
     - Copy the `BLAKE2_256` hash